The Low Down

 For my final test, I hooked up the ZEN Stream to my Audiolab 6000A Play/Wharfedale EVO4.2 system via Coaxial digital, and I was again amazed at how clear and detailed the sound was, especially compared to integrated amp’s built-in Play-Fi streamer.
 The ZEN Stream gave this system an added focus and clarity that made the $399 price tag well worth it.

 If you go into any audio forum nowadays, you will encounter a fair amount of people looking for a stand-alone DAC as an upgrade to the built-in DAC inside of their affordable streamers.
 I’ve felt like was the wrong way to go for some time now, as you end up duplicating efforts (and wasting money).

 That said, before the ZEN Stream, you didn’t have a ton of good, economical “stream-only” options, other than to build a Raspberry PI streamer and then link it up to the DAC of your choice.

 However, not everyone wants to Tinker with a Raspberry PI, so iFi has come up with a pre-configured unit that sounds excellent, and supports a ton of streaming services for only $399.
 Then you can pick the DAC that fits your preferences.
 As I found out during my testing, it also works well with integrated amps that have a good DAC built-in.

-I think the ZEN Stream fufills a sorely unmet need within the Hi-Fi market, and it’s Highly-Recommended for those looking for a value-priced alternative to megabuck streamers.
+I think the ZEN Stream fulfills a sorely unmet need within the Hi-Fi market, and it’s highly recommended for those looking for a value-priced alternative to megabuck streamers.
 This is the streamer to beat under $500!

 Hifitrends is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission.
 Prices are subject to change at any time.